-Get your cameras at the ready to capture the beauty of it all and be sure to purchase a few trinkets while you’re at it!
+Get your cameras ready to capture the beauty of it all and be sure to purchase a few trinkets while you’re at it!

 I think I ate my weight in food on the morning I discovered these cheap eats!

-Another tasty treat to try is the street side Churros!
-You’ll find that the younger local kids will have their little stalls set up along the streets of Cusco selling their freshly made, probably by their mothers, sweet treats!
+Another tasty treat to try is the street-side Churros!
+You’ll find that the younger local kids will have their little stalls set up along the streets of Cusco, selling their freshly made sweet treats, probably by their mothers!